 In partnership with local and state officials, OU Health Services at Goddard Health Center on the University of Oklahoma Norman campus is administering the COVID-19 vaccine to students, faculty, and staff in alignment with the Oklahoma State Department of Health phased plan for distribution.

-Vaccine availability for all current eligible populations remains a first-come, first-served opportunity and supplies are limited.
+Please understand that vaccine availability at Goddard Health Center remains a first-come, first-served opportunity and supplies are limited.